-During the 1950 playoffs, Howe suffered the worst injury of his career.
-He fractured his skull when he checked Toronto Maple Leafs captain Ted Kennedy into the boards.
+During the 1950 playoffs, the 21-year old suffered the worst injury of his career.
+He fractured his skull when he checked Toronto Maple Leaf’s captain Ted Kennedy into the boards.
 He was taken to the hospital for emergency surgery to relieve increasing pressure from bleeding into his brain.
 He appeared to recover completely and in the following season, he had 86 points in goals and assists, and won the scoring title by 20 points.

-Like me, he is an expert on injuries.
-You probably can’t have an injury that he or I haven’t had.
-Besides the surgery at age 21 to relieve the pressure on his brain, he broke the cartilage in his knee that same year and had to miss the next 20 games of the season.
-He has had multiple surgeries on both knees.
-He estimates that he had more than 400 stitches in his skin.
+Like me, he was an expert on injuries.
+You probably can’t have an injury that he or I haven’t had, but I got my injuries just from running.
+Besides the surgery to relieve the pressure on his brain, he broke the cartilage in his knee that same year and had to miss the next 20 games of the season.
+He had multiple surgeries on both knees.
+He estimated that he had more than 400 stitches in his skin.
 He broke his nose and ribs several times.
-He had skin cancer on his left leg in November 1999.

-Howe retired from professional hockey for the first time in 1980 at age 52.
-He played for 32 consecutive years from 1946 to 1980, more than any professional athlete in any team sport.
-He held nearly every NHL scoring record, including most goals (801), most assists (1,049), and most games played (1,767).
+At age 51, he returned to the NHL and played one season for the Hartford Whalers.
+His second retirement came in 1980 at age 52, after playing for 32 consecutive years from 1946 to 1980, more than any professional athlete in any team sport.
+At that time, he held nearly every NHL scoring record, including most goals (801), most assists (1,049), and most games played (1,767).

-When he retired, he was still one of the best hockey players in the world, so he had to come back.
-He continued to play hockey professionally, off and on, 17 more years until age 69.
-The only reason he quit then was because he couldn’t walk, even though he could skate.
+He was still one of the best hockey players in the world, so he had to come back.
+He continued to play hockey professionally, off and on, for 17 more years until age 69.
+The only reason he quit then was because he couldn’t walk, even though he could still skate.
 When you have damaged knees, it hurts every time your foot hits the ground when you walk or run.
 Skating doesn’t put tremendous force on your knees because your feet glide on the ice, so they strike the ground with minimal force.
 Howe’s knees hurt so much all the time that he regularly received one hour of special therapy on his knees before each game.

 All sports, particularly professional sports, take their toll.
 Because athletes often compete when they are injured, they can suffer terrible permanent damage to their bodies and they have more than double the incidence of arthritis and joint replacement surgeries.

-If you are an exerciser, learn from this story.
+If you are an exerciser, learn from Gordie Howe’s story.
 Plan to exercise a little harder on one day; then on the next day, you will feel sore and should take off, or exercise at a relaxed pace, until your muscles feel completely fresh again.
 Do not exercise intensely when you feel pain.
-If you develop permanent joint damage and need joint replacements, you will have no newspaper articles or big paychecks to ease your pain.
+If you develop permanent joint damage and need joint replacements, you will have no scrapbook of newspaper articles or big paychecks to ease your pain.